rylew2/MD5-Decrypt/README.md

 The end goal was to send my resume to the resulting email address.

 II.
 ToDo:
-- IIRC this was done under a time cunrch so it is not very inefficient with nested for loops.
-I'll need to come back and rethink this.
+- Improve complexity (re nested for loops)